richorama/richorama.github.io/_posts/2014-12-31-languages.md

 ## Rust

-An interesting language, but rather than taking an opinion about how software should be built, rust just seems to throw everything at you.
+An interesting language, but rather than taking an opinion about how software should be built, Rust just seems to throw everything at you.
 You can be functional, object-orientated or procedural.
 As a result it feels like a large and complicated language.
 It also doesn't feel finished.

 `not viable`

 # Conclusion

 I'm going to spend more time with Go, Clojure and Elixir.
-They look like interesting candidates for the next language.
+They look like interesting candidates.

 In the meantime I'm just going to build stuff in node.